 Are you thinking of fun ways to build community in your classroom?
 Trust Walk is a quick and easy Morning Meeting essential!
 Students begin by choosing a partner.
 One partner will be the leader and the other, the follower.
 The follower closes his eyes and presents an index finger.
 The leader then leads the follower, […]

-Are you working with students this summer and looking for a fun, movement based, activity?
-Or maybe you are already thinking about your first six weeks of school!
+Are you looking for a fun, movement based activity?
+Yoga Bingo is a great game for morning meeting, guest teachers or Fun Friday.
 Our Yoga Bingo cards offer an easy way to get everyone involved practicing yoga poses.
-There is a lot to think about when teaching yoga poses and […]
+There is a lot to think about when teaching yoga poses and sometimes it can be intimidating […]

 We will be posting our blog twice a month and would love to hear what you are doing in relation to mindfulness and movement with youth.
 We would love to have you collaborate on the 1000-Petals Blog.
 Please fill out the following form with your idea to share.
 You can fill out multiple forms if you have […]

+I challenge you to stand in your power and connect to your inner strength.
+You are the intervention.
 “Teaching is not what it used to be,” says a 40-year veteran teacher at my building.
 I’ve been around for 10 years, but I can agree, things have changed a lot in the past decade.
-It’s hard to articulate exactly what the change is or where it’s coming from.
-However, I think most teachers can agree that things […]
+It’s hard to articulate exactly […]

 In India, people use the sanskrit word, Namaste, as a greeting.
 It has a few translations, but a common one is “the teacher in me, honors the teacher in you.”
 As a classroom teacher, I appreciate this.
 My core value as an educator centers on the idea that students and teachers are on a journey […]